MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-004-Lookup.md

 #### Table

 If value of a field is to be picked from a table that is related to the current record / source table.
-This is very much like CALCFORMULA in C/SIDE.
+This is very much like CALCFORMULA in AL.

 - Table Name : Specify the Table from where the value is to be picked.